balapriyac/30-Days-of-C/day-4/day-4-summary.md

 - Parameters are formal parameters
 - When the function is called with specific values for these parameters, they're called arguments
 - The values of the arguments in the function call are copied to the corresponding parameters
+- If the function returns *nothing*, specify return type as `void`
+- When the function returns a value, the return value from the function can be assigned to a variable of matching data type